 NPCA is an independent, nonpartisan voice working to protect and strengthen America’s favorite places

-NPCA is committed to diversity among its employees and hiring practices.
+NPCA is committed to diversity among its employees and hiring practices and supports the need for diverse leadership in the climate movement.
 All qualified applicants are encouraged to apply.

 Currently all remote work; when appropriate, flexibility between some remote work and in person work; office work in a typical cube setting.

 NPCA’s typical work schedule is Monday through Thursday, 9:00am – 5:00pm.
 Although some evening and weekend work may be required, NPCA tries to provide flexible and balanced work schedules, especially during the Covid pandemic.
 Some travel likely for meetings, conferences and events when appropriate.

 NPCA reserves the right to revise this position description at any time.
 The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.
 The job description does not constitute an employment agreement between the NPCA and employee and is subject to change by the NPCA as the needs of the NPCA and requirements of the job change.
 The above is in no way an exhaustive list of the requirements for the position.